JuradoJr/Pewlett-Hackard-Analysis/README.md

+### Final Results

+Our results show that a large number of employees are eligible to retire at any given time.
+We have a total of 72,458 employees who are eligible to retire and only 1,549 employees are eligible to receive mentorship.
 We can see the list of employees who are eligible for retirement in the retirement table we did.

 <img width="661" alt="#1" src="https://user-images.githubusercontent.com/104862099/182257682-a2aa182e-bf33-4ef6-b50a-0268299650a8.png">